-Program Title: Addiction Services CIP Number: 0451150100
+Program Title: CIP Number: Addiction Services

-CIP Number: 0451150100 Program Length: 24 credit hours
+0451159901 Program Length: SOC Code(s): 24 credit hours

-certificate program is part of the Social and Human Services AS degree program (1451159901).
-At the completion of this program, udent will be able to: 01.0 HISTORY: Identify the historical emergence of the different human services and the various forces that influenced their development.
-The student will be able to: 01.01 Discuss historical roots of human services.
+ertificate program is part of the Social and Human Services AS degree program (1451159901).
+At the completion of this program, the it will be able to: 01.0 HISTORY: Identify the historical emergence of the different human services and the various forces that influenced their development. - The student will be able to: 01.01 Discuss historical roots of human services.
 01.02 Describe historical and current legislation affecting services delivery.
 01.03 Explain how public and private attitudes influence legislation and the interpretation of policies related to human services.
 01.04 Recognize the broader sociopolitical issues that affect human service systems.
-02.0 PROGRAM PLANNING AND EVALUATION: Exhibit the ability to: (A) assess the needs of clients and programs; (B) develop interventions that promote optimal functioning, growth, and goal attainment; and (C) evaluate and make necessary adjustments as appropriate.
-The student will be able to: 02.01 Demonstrate knowledge and skills to analyze and assess the needs of clients or client groups.
+02.0 PROGRAM PLANNING AND EVALUATION : Exhibit the ability to: (A) assess the needs of clients and programs; (B) develop interventions that promote optimal functioning, growth, and goal attainment; and (C) evaluate and make necessary adjustments as appropriate. - The student will be able to: 02.01 Demonstrate knowledge and skills to analyze and assess the needs of clients or client groups.
 02.02 Develop goals, and design and implement a plan of action.
 02.03 Display skills to evaluate the outcomes of the plan and the impact on the client or client group.
 03.0 INTERPERSONAL COMMUNICATION: Demonstrate the ability to create genuine and empathic relationships with others. - the student will be able to: 03.01 Clarify expectations.
 03.02 Deal effectively with conflict.
 03.03 Establish rapport with clients.
 03.04 Develop and sustain behaviors that are congruent with the values and ethics of the profession.
-04.0 Demonstrate a general knowledge and understanding of the biological aspects of addiction.
-The student will be able to: 04.01 Identify psychoactive substances associated with substance use disorders and describe their effects on the brain, body, and behavior.
-04.02 Recognize the potential for substance use disorders to mimic a variety of medical and psychological disorders and the potential for medical and psychological disorders to co-exist with addiction and substance use disorders (i.e., dual diagnoses).
-04.03 Demonstrate familiarity with medical and pharmacological resources in the treatment of substance use disorders.
+04.0 Demonstrate a general knowledge and understanding of the biological aspects of addiction. - The student will be able to: 04.01 Identify psychoactive substances associated with substance use disorders and describe their effects on the brain, body, and behavior.
+04.02 Recognize the potential for substance use disorders to mimic a variety of medical and psychological disorders and the potential for medical and psychological disorders to co-exist with addiction and substance use disorders (i.e. dual diagnoses).